<?xml version="1.0" encoding="UTF-8"?> <feed xmlns="https://www.w3.org/2005/Atom">

 <entry>

-<link href="https://suitebymonitor.com/career-advice-to-take-more-seriously/" />
+<link href="https://suitebymonitor.com/reshoring-capex-goes-to-the-lender-who-was-in-the-operations-review/" />

-<content type="html"><![CDATA[<div class='memberful-global-teaser-content'>
+<content type="html"><![CDATA[<div class="memberful-global-teaser-content">

 <h2>At a Glance</h2>